Devanshuraj1/job-portal-system/README.md

         └── ...
 ```

-PostgreSQL stores the application metadata and resume reference, while the actual resume file is stored in the configured file storage directory.
+The database stores application metadata and resume references, while the actual files are stored in the configured upload directory.

 ---

 # 🔒 Security

-Security features implemented in the application include:
+Security features include:

 * Spring Security
 * JWT authentication